- Alexander Allman (Munich Re, Germany)

 - Greg Valentine (SUNY at Buffalo, USA)

-- Kristín Vogfjörð (Iceland Met Office)
+- Kristín Vogfjörð (Iceland Meterological Office)

-- Peter Webley (WOVO and University of Alaska)
+- Peter Webley (WOVO/University of Alaska, USA)

-- Tom Wilson (University of Canterbury, NZ)
+- Tom Wilson (University of Canterbury, New Zealand)

 Steve Sparks is a Professor of Geology at the University of Bristol.
 His research interests are in volcanology, geological fluid mechanics and the assessment of environmental hazards and their attendant risks.
 He is a former President of IAVCEI and the Geological Society of London, and is currently the President of the Volcanology, Geochemistry and Petrology Section of the American Geophysical Union.
 He is funded by research grants from the European Union and the Natural Environment Research Council (NERC) of the UK to investigate volcanic hazards and risks.
 Some of these funds are supporting GVM work on developing volcanic hazards databases and new method to assess volcanic risk.
 He is co-PI on a NERC grant to support the initial development of GVM.